 Another excellent quality is its high emissivity or the tendency to radiate heat energy from its surface.
 It has a 0.64 emissivity rating.

-When you are cooking in it, the outside of the food is getting the heat and the cooking surface in contact with the heat.
-This feature makes cast iron perfect for pan roasting vegetables and chicken.
+When you are cooking in it, the outside of the food is getting heated, and the cooking surface is in contact with the heat.
+This feature makes cast iron perfect for pan-roasting vegetables and chicken.

 The vintage Wagner and Griswold pans of the early 20th century are priceless possessions.
 In the past, iron casters made cast iron pans by using sand molds.

 Upon completion, they broke the mold and polished the cookware until smooth.
 Vintage cast iron cookware has a smooth finish.
 In the 1950s, the manufacturers streamlined cast iron manufacturing, and they omitted the final polishing step from the process.